raceintospace/raceintospace/doc/manual/manual.md

 This is the counterpart to the Purchasing building, where you can assign engineers to improve the reliability of your hardware—except docking modules, items that have already reached Max R&D, or anything you have not yet purchased.
 The "VISIT PURCHASING FACILITY" button is, of course, a shortcut to the Purchasing building.

 When a piece of hardware is prototyped, it begins with a low Safety factor.
-If it starts out above 6%, you've just seen the effect of technology transfer—the component is a bit safer from the get-go because some of it is is reused from other components (Gemini will receive technology from Mercury, for example).
+If it starts out above 6%, you've just seen the effect of technology transfer—the item is a bit safer from the get-go because some of it is is reused from other components (Gemini will receive technology from Mercury, for example).
 As in Purchasing, clicking on the image of the selected hardware will bring up a description of it.

-To increase the Safety of your hardware, decide how many engineering teams you want to assign to work on it this turn, and click the appropriate button above "RESEARCH PROGRAM", which shows what this amount of research will cost you.
-This amount is, of course, the number of teams selected multiplied by the R&D Cost Per Team figure above.
+To increase the Safety of your hardware, decide how many engineering teams you want to assign to work on it this turn, and click the appropriate button above "RESEARCH PROGRAM", which shows what this amount of R&D will cost you.
+This amount is, of course, the number of teams multiplied by the R&D Cost Per Team figure above.
 When you press the button to research this program, the computer will roll a six-sided die for each team you've assigned to the program, and add those rolls to the current Safety factor.
 (If research is strong, it will instead roll a seven-sided die; if research is weak, it will roll a four- or five-sided die.)

 Of course, once you reach Max R&D, you cannot improve the Safety of a component by researching it.
 From this point, the only way to make it more reliable is to use it on an actual space mission.
 It will gain 1% Safety per mission it flies, provided it works successfully at least once on the mission.
 Once it reaches Max Safety, of course, it's topped out.

 ### Moon / Luna

 The Moon is shown up there to remind you of your objective.
 Clicking on it will show your current level of lunar reconnaissance.
 You begin the game at 55%, a rather simplified figure which reflects that a total of 55% of the Moon's surface is visible to Earth telescopes over the course of its orbit (so this is how much we had seen before Luna 3 took the first pictures of the far side).
-Lunar recon will go up as you launch probe flybys and landings, and manned lunar passes and orbitals.
+Lunar recon will increase as you launch probe flybys and landings, and manned lunar passes and orbitals.

 ### Viewing Stand